syncfusion/blazor-docs/src/lists/listview/how-to/customize-listview-as-grid-layout.md

 ### Sort Items

-ListView can be sorted either in Ascending or Descending order.
+Listview can be sorted either in Ascending or Descending order.
 To enable sorting in your ListView, set `SortOrder` as `Ascending` or `Descending`.

 We can also set sorting after control initialization.